proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

                || S#state.users =/= []]).

 So, that's it!
-Our generator is ready.
+Our command generator is ready.
 In the next section we will talk in more detail about the model state, which was so useful for password generation.

 ### Updating the model state ###